Importing from Microsoft Excel

 2. 'MTD-VAT' Worksheet Cells Definition:

-- Cell B1: contains the Business Name
+- Cell B1: contains the Taxpayer or Trading Name

 - Cell B3: contains the Period Start Date.
 Format: DD/MM/YYYY